 You will probably have to grow your limas which I recommend in any case; they are far nicer and better than butter-beans from a can.

 Much of it has to do with your philosophy.
 We are totally committed to creating a Cyan Zone at our home, caring for both the planet and our own wellness; that means green and blue issues.
-So that requires eating large amounts of legumes for protein daily.
+That means eating large amounts of legumes for protein daily.

 The cattle for red meat add far more carbon to the atmosphere than growing legumes like lima beans; and demand ten-times as much water.